OutSorcerer/evgeniymamchenko.com/_posts/2018-05-30-dual-neural-style-transfer-with-docker-compose.md

 Angular 5 is my framework of choice because of my love to statically typed languages like C# or TypeScript and also because of the nice SPA template included with .NET Core CLI.
 That template is even capable of [server-side rendering](https://angular.io/guide/universal) which is nice for SEO and the user experience tool as if significantly decreases the initial page load time.

-The template (and this application) uses [Bootstrap](https://getbootstrap.com/) library which looks a bit old-fasioned in 2018, I hope the next template from Microsoft will use [Angular Material](https://material.angular.io/) which is more modern-looking.
+The template (and this application) uses [Bootstrap](https://getbootstrap.com/) library which looks a bit old-fashioned in 2018, I hope the next template from Microsoft will use [Angular Material](https://material.angular.io/) which is more modern-looking.

 Considering React vs. Angular I also prefer Angular because it is a whole framework with "batteries included" experience so you have less decisions to make in the begging while it is still highly extendable (for example, if you want you can use Redux-like [@ngrx/store](https://github.com/ngrx/platform/blob/master/docs/store/README.md)) with things like built-in Dependency Injection that could be very useful for tests.